OOPSpam/blog/_posts/2024-07-26-how-to-add-spamfilter-to-a-contact-form.md

 ## Why should you add a spam filter to your contact form?

 If you have a contact form then you already know the amount of spam one can get daily.
 Usually, bots scan websites looking for a contact form or a comment section on a website to fill and submit.
 As a result, the website gets so much spam from a different source with a different context.
 These spam bots are not only fill contact forms and comment sections but also save your website in their database for future use.
 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Fun fact!
 There is a company with a database containing 25M websites.
-They fill up contact forms, solve the captcha for you and send 3.5M messages for $49.
+They fill up contact forms, solve the CAPTCHA for you and send 3.5M messages for $49.
 This is exactly what

 <a href="https://twitter.com/oopspamapi?ref_src=twsrc%5Etfw">@oopspamapi</a> fights against.</p>&mdash; 🐾 Onar (@OnarAlili) <a href="https://twitter.com/OnarAlili/status/1147141090023284736?ref_src=twsrc%5Etfw">July 5, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> </center>

-Besides all this madness, bots are improving and overcoming spam prevention techniques.
+Besides all this madness, bots are improving and [overcoming spam prevention techniques](https://www.oopspam.com/blog/bypassing-captcha).
 The honeypot technique is obsolete for this reason.
-Another example would be reCaptcha by Google, Google itself stated that reCAPTCHA v2 can be bypassed by their own AI tools.
+Another example would be reCAPTCHA by Google, Google itself stated that reCAPTCHA v2 can be bypassed by their own AI tools.
 Later Google announced reCAPTCHA v3 which introduced an extra layer on top of the v2 by making it invisible.
 Google claims V3 is more powerful in terms of accuracy and user-friendliness.
 However, there are several major problems with it.

-- Spammers are not always bots, there are captcha solving services (captcha farms) like 2Captcha and many others that solves reCaptcha for as low as 0.20 cent per captcha.
+- Spammers are not always bots, there are CAPTCHA solving services (captcha farms) like 2Captcha and many others that solves reCAPTCHA for as low as 0.20 cent per captcha.
 - [Performance issues](/blog/recaptcha-performance-analyses) (loading extra JavaScript files)
 - Privacy issues (tracking user's behavior)

-Therefore, it makes sense not to rely on user behavior (reCAPTCHA) or on the chance that the bot is too dumb to figure which field is hidden (honeypot).
+So, it makes sense not to rely on user behavior (reCAPTCHA) or on the chance that the bot is too dumb to figure which field is hidden (honeypot).

-OOPSpam API is an alternative to above solutions.
+[OOPSpam API](https://www.oopspam.com/) is an alternative to above solutions.
 It built with privacy in mind.
 It is accurate and accessible as it stays in your backend and flags messages silently.

 ## How to integrate a contact form with OOPSpam API